Technical Report: Impact of Position Bias on Language Models in Token Classification: Related Work

 \subsection{Positional Embeddings in Transformers}

 "Attention is all you need" \cite{vaswani@attn} introduced the concept of the self-attention mechanism in Transformer networks.
-Those networks have an encoder, decoder, and decoder stacks that mainly consists of Multi-Head attention layers.
+Those networks have an encoder, decoder, and encoder-decoder stacks that mainly consist of Multi-Head attention layers.
 The attention is defined as follows:

 Where the input consists of matrices of queries $Q$, keys $K$ of dimension $d_k$, and values $V$.
 According to Vaswani et al. \cite{vaswani@attn}, they add “positional embeddings” to the input embeddings in order to inject positional information into the model.
 The positional encoding can be learned or fixed \cite{gehring2017}.